telerik/xaml-docs/controls/radofficenavigationbar/getting-started.md

     </Application.Resources>
 {{endregion}}

->Alternatively, you can use the theme of the control via the {% if site.site_name == 'WPF' %}[StyleManager](https://docs.telerik.com/devtools/wpf/styling-and-appearance/stylemanager/common-styling-apperance-setting-theme-wpf){% else %}[StyleManager](https://docs.telerik.com/devtools/silverlight/styling-and-appearance/stylemanager/common-styling-apperance-setting-theme){% endif %}.
+>Alternatively, you can use the theme of the control via the[StyleManager](https://docs.telerik.com/devtools/wpf/styling-and-appearance/stylemanager/common-styling-apperance-setting-theme-wpf).

 The following image shows a RadOfficeNavigationBar with the __Windows8__ theme applied.